 - Create a Federation ID.

-- Set up single sign-on from an external identity provider.
+- Set up single sign-on from a third-party identity provider.

 - Become familiar with the tools to troubleshoot SAML requests.

 - Your employees save time when they don’t have to manually log in to Salesforce.
 Did you know that users take 5–20 seconds to log in to an online application?
 Those seconds add up.

 - More people use Salesforce.
 Users can send out links to Salesforce records and reports, and their recipients can open them in a single click.

 - You can manage access to sensitive information from one place.

 In this unit, we show you how to set up inbound SSO—users log in somewhere else, like an on-premises app, and then access Salesforce without logging in.
 You can also set up outbound SSO in which users log in to Salesforce and then access other services without logging in again.
 We’ll save that topic for another module.

 Configure Inbound SSO with a Third-Party Identity Provider

 The head of your IT department, Sean Sollo, tells you to set up Salesforce users with SSO so that they can log in to your Salesforce org with their Jedeye network credentials.
 Here, we walk you through the steps to set up SSO for Jedeye Tech’s new employee, Sia Thripio.
 You’ll set up inbound SSO using the Axiom Heroku web app as the identity provider.